istir/qmk_firmware/readme.md

 ### Future development plans

+- RGB reacting to changing Hue/Saturation
+- RGB preset on layers
+- RGB presets
+- Custom RGB animations
 - Remapping most of the useful shortcuts used in Power Toys -> key overrides
-- RGB presets
-- default RGB as one of the presets
 - Caps lock should change the RGB of the whole board to one of presets (red)
 - Tap dance - double tap knob (maybe)